InfoTechBridge/JobToolkit/README.md

 JobToolkit/JobToolkit.Repository.SqlServer/Scripts/Instal.sql
 ```

-And then add JobToolkit.Repository.SqlServer.dll refrence to your project Or use following NuGet command to install SqlServer repository library.
+And then add JobToolkit.Repository.SqlServer.dll refrence to your project or use following NuGet command to install SqlServer repository library.

 ```
 PM> Install-Package JobToolkit.Repository.SqlServer